 Yet, all are forms of addiction, whether it’s about a substance (alcohol, heroin, Adderall, food, cocaine) or a process behavior (shopping, gaming, sexting, watching porn).
+If you have any of these you need an outpatient detox as soon as possible to get your life right on track.
 The red light is blinking to ” STOP, STOP, STOP!”

 If you’re wondering, “How do I know if I’m an alcoholic?” or “Am I an addict?”, have you spotted some of these addiction-looming clues?
 Here are 7 signs of addiction to watch for: